matheuslenke/100-days-of-swift/README.md

 **Day 36** Today i learned how to make a view entirely from code, and i found it really hard at first.
 A little confusing, specially for someone who already saw how SwiftUI is and really liked it

 **Day 37** Today i learned about dealing with a lot of buttons and appending text to a textLabel, and again loading content from a file but using more complex separators to get all data needed for the game

+**Day 38** Today i made the chalenge to draw a gray line around a UIView, adjusting it width, and rounding it corners